-Meeting House Green, which is also called the North Green, has a Civil War memorial, as does Market Square.
+Meeting House Green is the historic center of Ipswich, and is also known as the North Green.
 The South Village Green was for two centuries called School House Green and served as the Colonial training ground.
-The Selectmen recently approved naming the one in the middle “Middle Green.”
-The area has an interesting history that may help the community find a consensus.
+The Selectmen in 2018 approved naming the one in the middle “Middle Green.”
+The area has an interesting history.

 Until the 19th Century, this side of South Main Street was lined with houses.
 Sue Nelson wrote that “What we see today as a ‘green’ was once packed with dwellings and artisan workshops.
 This area would have been vital, busy, noisy and probably smelly with the nearby working waterfront on the Ipswich River.”

 When John Heard in 1795 built the mansion that is now the Ipswich Museum, he moved the John Calef house that stood on that location to Poplar St. and extended his lawn along South Main to the Hall-Haskell house.